tari-labs/tari-university/src/preface/style-guide.md

 ### Bulleted List of Contents

 Every section in a TLU report starts with a bulleted list of all the headings in that section, for quick reference and consistency.

-**Example:** Refer to Section 1.3, Introduction to Scriptless Scripts.
-The heading "Contents" is not used before this list. ??
+**Example:** Refer to the contents listed at the start of this style guide.
+The heading "Contents" is not used before this list.